ARMmbed/mbed-os/docs/design-documents/hal/0003-static-pinmap-extension.md

 # Introduction

-Making use of the pinmap tables optional by allowing the peripheral configuration (pin/periheral/function) to be explicitly specified in the HAL API function.
+Making use of the pinmap tables optional by allowing the peripheral configuration (pin/periheral/function) to be statically specified in the HAL API function.

 ### Overview and background

 HAL APIs making use of pins take these pins in their constructor and use those pins to lookup which peripheral/function to use.
 The process of looking up the peripheral/function requires there to be a pinmap table which maps pins to peripherals/functions.
 This pinmap table takes up ROM which could be saved if the pinmap wasn't used.
-The goal is to provide additional HAL API/constructors which takes pinmap as a parameter where pin/peripheral/function is specified explicitly and there is no need to use the pinmap tables.
+The goal is to provide additional HAL API/constructors which takes pinmap as a parameter where pin/peripheral/function is specified statically and there is no need to use the pinmap tables.
 This extension should give the following savings:
 - removed pinmap tables,
 - removed `hal\mbed_pinmap_common library` (required for pin lookup mechanism),